 “The Digital Economy Vision of Indonesia sets out a clear direction for our future development.
 Our goal is to foster new decacorn and unicorn, accelerate the growth of at least 1,000 startups, and help at least 8 million people in the traditional farming and fishing industries, as well as SMEs, to go digital,” says Indonesia minster of communications and information H.E.
 Rudiantara.

 On top of all this, Alibaba Cloud also announced that it has sealed a deal with PT IndoInternet to become its sole distributor of its cloud computing products and services.

 “We are very pleased to work with Alibaba Cloud.
 Reliable and cost-effective products and services are highly sought-after in our market as it expands,” says PT IndoInternet director David Tandianus.

 “Serving as a distributor of Alibaba Cloud not only helps us meet increasing market demand but also enables local resellers to improve their product knowledge and service standards.”

 Alibaba Cloud now has 55 availability zones across 19 regions worldwide.
-Alibaba Cloud maintains a strong presence in Southeast Asia with additional data centres in Singapore and Malaysia.
+Alibaba Cloud maintains a strong presence in Southeast Asia with additional data centers in Singapore and Malaysia.